cmchase/cmchase.github.io/_posts/2013-09-08-challenge-of-simplicity.md

 Now there's a bag of hair and pens in the alley and a pile of books at the door I'll be taking into the office tomorrow.
 (Maybe I should bring the hair, too.
 You never know…)

-For what it's worth, I've apologized to my wife but I think I'll be on high-alert for sneaky bullshit and I'm eyeballing that drawer for t-shirts next.
+For what it's worth, I've apologized to my wife but I think I'll be on high-alert for sneaky bullshit and I'm eyeballing that drawer of t-shirts next.